JohnAlbin/zen-style-guide/README.txt

     Then, visit your site's admin/build/themes to refresh Drupal 6's cache of .info file data.

+ 3. By default your new sub-theme is using a fixed-width layout.
+If you want a liquid layout for your theme, delete the unneeded layout-fixed.css and layout-fixed-rtl.css files and edit your sub-theme's .info file and replace the reference to layout-fixed.css with layout-liquid.css.

+    For example, edit foo/foo.info and change this line: stylesheets[all][]   = css/layout-fixed.css
+    to:
+      stylesheets[all][]   = css/layout-liquid.css

+      Why?
+The "stylesheets" lines in your .info file describe the media type and path to the CSS file you want to include.
+The format for these lines
+      is:  stylesheets[MEDIA][] = path/to/file.css

+    Then, visit your site's admin/build/themes to refresh Drupal 6's cache of .info file data.

- 3. If you want a liquid layout for your theme, rename the layout-liquid.css to layout.css, rename the layout-liquid-rtl.css to layout-rtl.css and delete the unneeded layout-fixed.css and layout-fixed-rtl.css files.
-If you want a fixed layout for your theme, rename the layout-fixed.css to layout.css, rename the layout-fixed-rtl.css to layout-rtl.css and delete the unneeded layout-liquid.css and layout-liquid-rtl.css files.
-Alternatively, if you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can create your own layout.css file with the method of your choice.
+    Alternatively, if you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can replace the "css/layout-fixed.css" line in your .info file with a line pointing at your choice of layout CSS file.

-    For example, rename foo/layout-fixed.css as foo/layout.css and rename foo/layout-fixed-rtl.css to foo/layout.css.
-Note that the .info file already has an entry for your layout.css file.

  4. Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurrences of "STARTERKIT" with the name of your